Docs

 OWASP ID Category Coverage

-A01 Broken access control Full
+A01 Broken access control (SSRF folded in for 2025) Full

 A02 Cryptographic failures Full